Giovanni Panico: Career

+Australians has ill-fitted him to influence the destinies of the Australian church".

 Panico officiated at the Eucharistic Congress of 1938 which was held in Newcastle, New South Wales.
 He also presided over similar events in 1939 in Wellington, New Zealand, to mark the centenary of the Catholic Church in New Zealand (1838), and of the nation itself (the Treaty of Waitangi, 1840).

 During World War II, Panico established charities for Italian, German, and Japanese prisoners of war in Australia and for the Australian and New Zealand prisoners in Italy.

 In 1948, Panico opened Holy Name Seminary in Christchurch, New Zealand.
 He traveled to New Zealand with Jesuit priests who were to staff it.
 Their arrival in New Zealand was dramatic as their ship, MS Wanganella, went aground on Barrett Reef at the entrance to Wellington Harbour, and they had to be rescued.
 The Jesuits were playing poker in their cabin at the time the ship hit the reef.
 Panico rushed into the cabin in his nightshirt and asked what was happening.
 When one of the Jesuits informed him that they were going to sink, he apparently told them that he must die like a priest so he went and put on his biretta.
 This was further fuel to his nickname of "Panicky Jack".

 Panico was named nuncio to Peru on 28 September 1948, and Apostolic Delegate to Canada on 14 November 1953.
 Pope John XXIII appointed him nuncio to Portugal on 25 January 1959.